l2beat/starkex-explorer/packages/backend/src/content/tutorials/escapehatchfaq.md

 2. Clear your browser cache and reconnect your wallet.
 3. Try using a different browser or device.

-If you continue to experience issues, you can seek help from the dYdX community forums or contact the dYdX support team.
+If you continue to experience issues, you can seek help from the community forums or contact the exchange's support team.
 Remember, the Explorer is just a graphical interface, so if all else fails, you can interact with the smart contracts directly, though this requires technical knowledge.

 ## Can I use a hardware wallet for the Escape Hatch process?